qperez/ATTIC/README.md

 #### genetic_algorithm
-Directory containing sources implementing genetic algorithm to optimize metaparameters (features number and hidden_layer_size)
+Directory containing sources implementing genetic algorithm to optimize hyper-parameters (features number and hidden_layer_size for the MLP)

 #### classifier_selection
 Contains a Jupyter notebook to reproduce results used to compare 6 classifiers (MLP, SVM, SGD, RR, RF, KNN).